MitchellDStein/MSteinCyberSec/_posts/2022-02-14-htb-forest.md

 toc:  true
 ---

-Forest is an easy Windows box with a focus on Acdive Directory recon rather than exploitation.
+Forest is an easy Windows box with a focus on Active Directory recon rather than exploitation.

 ## Enumeration